 M.S., BCBA , LBA Owner

-Kara is a Board Certified Behavior Analyst (BCBA) living Gadsden, Alabama.
+Kara is a Board Certified Behavior Analyst (BCBA) living in Gadsden, Alabama.
 She obtained a Bachelor’s in Psychology from Auburn University and a Master’s in Psychology with a specialization in Applied Behavior Analysis from Florida State University.
-She has over 9 years experience in a large variety of areas including the clinical setting, ABA based preschool, Autism research lab, in-home and in school consulting settings.
-She has also provided several trainings to medical and educational staff on the principles of behavior analysis and basics of Autism Spectrum Disorders.
+She has over 13 years of experience in a large variety of areas including the clinical setting, ABA based preschool, Autism research lab, in-home and in school consulting settings.
+She has also provided several trainings to medical and educational professionals on the principles of behavior analysis and basics of Autism Spectrum Disorders.
 Kara enjoys working one on one with clients using the verbal behavior approach and teaching others about the world of behavior analysis.
-She enjoys spending time with her husband Zach, watching Auburn football and playing with their dogs Della and Penny.
+In her spare time, she is spending time with her husband Zach, their son Graham and dogs, Della and Penny.
 She also never misses a chance to cheer on her Auburn Tigers!